 The three gates below are all XOR gates.
 The value A is used as input for two different gates.
 What is A?

 Note: In gates like these only 1 or 0 are possible inputs and outputs.
 There is no third, or other, possible input/output.
-Though it may be the case that the diagram above is impossible.
+It may be the case that the diagram above is impossible.

 What is the output?